-The latest version of Informatica's cloud-based data integration platform -- Informatica Cloud Summer 2011 -- includes new features geared toward organizations that want to increase the level of interaction between in-house and Software-as-a-Service (SaaS)
+The latest version of Informatica's cloud-based data integration platform -- Informatica Cloud Summer 2011 -- includes new features geared toward organizations that want to increase the level of interaction between in-house and Software-as-a-Service (SaaS) business applications.

 Released today, Informatica Cloud Summer 2011 offers newly added management, security and IT control features designed specifically for firms that want SaaS and on-premises applications to play nicely together.